techcat-dev/fake-404/README.md

 ![alt text](https://i.imgur.com/Y7dnbcB.png)

+Clicking the button will clear everything on screen and display the hidden page as an embedded iframe.

 You must change the "example.com" to the site you want to show when the button is pressed.

 ![alt text](https://i.imgur.com/xvIlTk9.png)